 Deleting planned absences

-Select the boxes next to all the absences you would like to delete, then click the blue pencil icon and select delete Planned Absences.
+Select the boxes next to all the absences you would like to delete, then click the Bulk action button and select Delete Planned Absences.

 You will then be asked to confirm to permanently delete the absences.